ucsd-cse131/sp22/lectures/03-adder.md

 ### Problem: Registers are Not Enough

-A single register `eax` is useless:
+A single register `rax` is useless:

   * May need 2 or 3 or 4 or 5 ... values.